mkralla11/ts-strict-migrate/README.md

 async function run(): Promise<void> {
   const {success, lintResults, tsResults} = await runTsStrictMigrate({
-    // Path to your ts code
+    // Base path of your repository directory.
+    // This is needed for git operations.
     repoPath: `${__dirname}/../src`,

     // all committed files from this date to present